-Risks to its outlook include pressure on interest rates, slower economic growth in its major operating countries and lower client activity.
-Deutsche Bank's clients' investment activity could be affected by market uncertainties, including higher than expected volatility in equity and credit markets.
-The implementation of regulatory requirements including consumer protection measures and delays in the implementation of its strategic projects could also have a negative impact on its revenues and costs.
-All these risks could become more pronounced due to the COVID-19 pandemic.
-However, it is still too early to precisely predict potential impacts.
+Risks to Deutsche Bank's outlook include increasing pressure on interest rates in the Eurozone, slower economic growth in its major operating countries and lower client activity in the investment business.
+Client activity could be affected by adverse developments or market uncertainties including from COVID

+19, higher than expected volatility in equity and credit markets.
+The implementation of regulatory requirements including consumer protection measures and delays in the implementation of Deutsche Bank's strategic projects could also have a negative impact on its revenues and costs.